 6. Pick pastel tones for a whimsical look

 And a neutral living room doesn't have to be void of color either, as this fabulous space proves.
-Soft pastels work perfectly in a neutral space, just be sure to pick the right neutrals.
+When it comes to how to choose a living room color scheme, soft pastels work perfectly in a neutral space, just be sure to pick the right neutrals.
 You want go with something crisp and cool-toned to contrast the whimsy of the pastels, a really clean white would work, or be inspired by this color palette and pair a soft light grey with baby blue and blush pink.
 A very grown-up take on the pastel trend.

 7. Go cool and sophisticated with layers of grey